Julka Hlapec Đorđević: Life

-Work and deed
+Work

 The feminist thought of Julka Hlapec Đorđević was formed in the first half of the 20th century, partly based on European and other on Serbian culture, and her ideas were complementary to European opinion, in agreement with him and part of it.
 Applying European ideas, Julka Hlapec Đorđević wanted to act in a culture that has a much different historical and political destiny than the leading European societies.
 Because of that, her views and texts had to act uncompromisingly and strictly, and she was among the first to speak theoretically and scientifically based on topics such as the position of women in society and the right to work, public action throughout history, birth control, sexuality and erotica or women. physicality.
 The context of her theoretical activity in the European context would be the first wave of feminism, while in the context of Serbian feminism she together with Jelica Belović-Bernadzikowska, Vladislav Polit and Ksenija Atanasijević belongs to the second generation of feminists – the generation behind Draga Dejanović's pioneering efforts and Svetozar Marković movement.
 The first generation of feminists in Serbia was associated with revolutionary nationalism in the mid-19th century and demanded the right to work, education, exit from private and public activities of women, and members of the second generation, including Julka Hlapec Đorđević, joined these demands, and social relations, reflections on the attitude of feminism towards nationalism, internationalism and pacifism, on women's political rights and freedoms, on marriage and sexual ethics.